 Is Your 15 Month Old Having Temper Tantrums?
-Here are three tips to help you survive toddler temper tantrums.
+Three tips to help you survive toddler temper tantrums.

 You probably thought you had at least five or more months left before the terrible two’s hit, right?
 Unfortunately, these behaviors tend to start between 15 and 18 months.
 It is definitely a tough time for both parents and child.
 I learned one of my favorite coping methods when studying The Love and Logic parenting philosophy.
 When problems arise at this age try one of these three things: remove the parent, the object, or the child from the situation.
 This has been a HUGE help in our household.
 Sometimes it’s an object that is causing the issue, sometimes one child, and sometimes, though we hate to admit it, it’s the parent.
 There have been times that Eric has had to step in and point out that I was the one having the tantrum and maybe I just needed a minute to decompress.
 LOL.
 The first couple of times it was very hard to hear that, but sometimes it’s true!